wendlers/mpfshell/README.md

 __IMPORTANT__: It is highly recommended to use PySerial version 3.x on Python 2 and 3.

-__Note__: The tools only works if the REPL is accessible on the device!
+__Note__: The tools only work if the REPL is accessible on the device!

 ## Installing